AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/06-yadage-intermezzo.md

 ### Yadage setup

 Yadage is available as both a [pip package](https://pypi.org/project/yadage/) and a [docker container image](https://hub.docker.com/r/yadage/yadage) with yadage pre-installed.
-To avoid any need to download pip, yadage and its dependencies onto our computers - and since we're already in a container groove! - let's run with the container.
+To avoid any difficulties with installation, let's run with the container.

 First, pull the container from docker hub:
 ~~~